 - Multi-cloud networking – NSX-T can bring consistency across sites and streamline a multi-cloud environment, enabling use cases such as seamless data centre extensions and rapid workload mobility.

 - Cloud native applications – this is a major use case for NSX-T, providing networking and security for containerised applications and microservices.

 Is NSX-T right for me?

 As an independent cloud consulting business, Xtravirt have been designing and delivering cloud and digital transformation solutions for many years.
 Our expertise of deploying and optimising NSX environments is validated by our achievement of the VMware Master Services Competency for Network Virtualisation.
-Our team can work with you to understand which product and features best address your needs both for now and in the future.
-Our close working relationship with VMware allows us to fully understand both products future direction and roadmap.
+Our team can work with you to understand how to best address your networking needs both for now and in the future.
+Our close working relationship with VMware allows us to fully understand the future direction and roadmap for NSX.
 Contact us to find out more.